 Profit From Falling Stocks Without Taking On Unlimited Risk

-How Traders Use It
+How Traders Use Put Options

-If a trader thinks AAPL should fall within the next few weeks, they could buy a put option that allows them to sell 100 shares of AAPL for $190 (the strike price) at anytime in the next two months (the expiration is 60 days away) for a price of about $4.82 per share (the option premium).
-This would allow them to participate in any price decline while limiting their risk to only $482.
+If a trader thinks AAPL should fall within the next few weeks, they could buy a put option that allows them to sell 100 shares of AAPL for $340 (the strike price) at anytime in the next two months (the expiration is 60 days away) for a price of about $12 per share (the option premium).
+This would allow them to participate in any price decline while limiting their risk to only $1,200.

-If AAPL fell to $190 a share at the expiration date, the trader would make $1,000.
-This assumes that the trader could sell short the 100 shares for $200 and immediately buy them back in the market for $190.
-The premium of $482 would be deducted from the profits ($1,000 – $482 = $518).
-Put traders can close their positions by selling a put contract without having to sell the stock short first and then buy it back.
-The profits would be the same.
-The options trader would make a return of 107% on their investment ($518/$482 = 107%).
+If AAPL fell to $340 a share at the expiration date, the trader would make $800 on one contract.
+This assumes that the trader could sell short the 100 shares for $362 and immediately buy them back in the market for $340.
+The premium of $1,200 is deducted from the profits ($2,200 – $1,200 = $800).
+The trader would close their position and make a return of 66% on their investment ($800/$1,200 = 66%).

 The actual price move in AAPL would determine the price of the option.
 Puts can be bought or sold at any time and the trader would be able to take a profit or cut their loss at any time during the trade.

-Why It Matters To Traders
+Why Put Options Matter To Traders

 Note: There’s another way to trade options that you may be interested in — especially if you love income.
-In short, instead of betting against stocks, you’re making high-probability income trades, getting paid upfront with each trade… That’s exactly what Amber Hestla does with her readers each week over at Income Trader.
+Instead of betting against stocks, you’re making high-probability income trades, getting paid upfront with each trade… That’s exactly what Amber Hestla does with her readers each week over at Income Trader.
 In fact, the Instant Income trades she’s recommended have been successful more than 90% of the time, helping readers generate $6,000… $19,500… even $150,000.
 Go here to learn more.